Effect of swimming mode on shielding of odor traces in turbulence: Modeling and methodology

-To model the forcing $\bs{f}_p$ due to the swimmers, note that the swimmers move at a constant velocity thus the net force on them is zero.
-The flow field due to neutrally buoyant micro and mesoscale swimmers can be approximated by a force dipole~\cite{jiang2004hydrodynamics,drescher2011fluid,wagner2014mixing}.
+To model swimmer kinematics, we consider two different settings.
+In the first, swimmers maintain their relative positions within the group throughout the simulation, effectively forming a fixed grid in the reference frame.
+In the second setting, swimmer kinematics are modeled using a stochastic process, as explained later.
+To model the forcing $\bs{f}_p$ due to the swimmers, note that the flow field due to neutrally buoyant micro and mesoscale swimmers can be approximated by a force dipole~\cite{jiang2004hydrodynamics,drescher2011fluid,wagner2014mixing}.
 Further addition of torque dipoles combined with rigid boundary conditions can effectively capture swimmers moving at even higher $Re$~\cite{ventejou2024universal}.
 However, since our swimmers are of the order of the Kolmogorov scale and move at relatively low $Re$, we model our swimmers using a force dipole approximation.
-Each swimmer is modeled as a force dipole oriented along the streamwise direction $F(\delta(\bs{x}+\bs{r})-\delta(\bs{x}-\bs{r}))\hat{\bs{x}}$, where $r$ is half the length of the swimmer and $F$ is the magnitude of the forcing.
+Each swimmer is modeled as a force dipole $F(\delta(\bs{x}+\bs{r})-\delta(\bs{x}-\bs{r}))\hat{\bs{x}}$, where $r = 2.5\eta$ is half the length of the swimmer and $F$ is the magnitude of the forcing.
+The dipole axis is aligned with the mean relative flow field, emulating the rheotactic orientation observed in crustacean swarms within shallow flows~\cite{buskey1995role,buskey1996swarming,emery1968preliminary}.
 The orientation of the force dipole determines whether the swimmer is pusher-like or puller-like.
 When the forcing points outwards relative to the swimmer's axis, the swimmer ``pushes'' the fluid away and is a pusher-like swimmer whereas, when it points inwards, it ``pulls'' the fluid in, thus modeling a puller-like swimmer~\cite{lauga2009hydrodynamics}.
-The magnitude of $F$ is computed based on the experimental results for the drag force at intermediate Reynolds numbers~\cite{granata1991fluid} (also see Eq.~\ref{eq:drag} in the Supporting Information).
-The swimmers are placed in a cuboidal box of dimension $100\eta\times100\eta\times25\eta$ close to the inlet with a total of $10 \times 20 \times 5$ swimmers along the streamwise, spanwise and wall-normal directions respectively.
+The magnitude of $F$ is computed based on the experimental results for the drag force at intermediate Reynolds numbers~\cite{granata1991fluid} (also see Eq.~\eqref{eq:drag} in the Supporting Information~\cite{supplemental}).
+For the first set of simulations, the swimmers are placed in a fixed grid relative to the frame of reference in a cuboidal box of dimension $100\eta\times100\eta\times25\eta$ close to the inlet with a total of $10 \times 20 \times 5$ swimmers along the streamwise, spanwise and wall-normal directions respectively.

+To evaluate the effect of the kinematics of the swimmers on odor shielding, we conduct additional simulations where the swimmers are not fixed on a grid, but move according to the following Ornstein-Uhlenbeck process: